Algorithms for Optimizing Acyclic Queries: Enumerating Join Trees

 \section{Enumerating Join Trees}

-Our strategy for enumerating join trees is based on the following classic result relating join trees of a hypergraph to maximum spanning trees (MSTs) of its line graph:

-\begin{proposition}[Maier~\cite{maier1983theory}] A subgraph of $\lin(\hyp)$ is a join tree of $\hyp$ if and only if it is a maximum spanning tree of $\lin(\hyp)$ according to the weight function $\w$. \end{proposition}

-A na\"ive approach is to apply an off-the-shelf algorithm for enumerating the maximum spanning trees of $\lin(\hyp)$.
-The best known algorithm for this purpose is due to Eppstein~\cite{eppstein1995representing}, and it works by deriving from the input graph $\G$ a so-called {\em equivalent graph} $\EG$.
+Our strategy for enumerating the join trees of a hypergraph $\hyp$ starts from~\cref{thm:join_tree_mst} which allows us to reduce the problem to the enumeration of maximum spanning trees of the line graph $\lin(\hyp)$.
+The best known algorithm for MST enumeration\footnote{ Eppstein focuses on minimum spanning trees, but the same algorithm applies to maximum spanning trees with flipped comparisons.} is due to Eppstein~\cite{eppstein1995representing} by deriving from the input graph $\G$ a so-called {\em equivalent graph} $\EG$.
 Every spanning tree of $\EG$ corresponds to an MST of $\G$ and vice versa.
-Eppstein proves a lower bound of $\Omega(m + n \log n)$ on constructing the equivalent graph from an arbitrary weighted graph with $m$ edges and $n$ vertices.
-Then to enumerate all $k$ MSTs of $\G$, Eppstein applies existing algorithms to enumerate the spanning trees of $\EG$.
-Since there are optimal spanning tree enumeration algorithms that run in $\bigO(m + n + k)$~\cite{Kapoor1995,DBLP:journals/siamcomp/ShiouraTU97}, the overall time complexity to enumerate MSTs is $\bigO(m + n \log n + k)$.
+Eppstein gives an algorithm (and proves a matching lower bound) in time $\bigO(m + n \log n)$ to construct the equivalent graph from an arbitrary weighted graph with $m$ edges and $n$ vertices.
+Then to enumerate all $k$ MSTs of $\G$, he applies existing algorithms to enumerate the spanning trees of $\EG$.
+Since there are optimal spanning tree enumeration algorithms that run in $\bigO(m + n + k)$ time~\cite{Kapoor1995,DBLP:journals/siamcomp/ShiouraTU97}, the overall time complexity to enumerate MSTs is $\bigO(m + n \log n + k)$.
 The main result of this section is an algorithm for enumerating join trees leveraging the structure of acyclic hypergraphs and their line graphs.
-In particular: \begin{itemize} \item for any $\alpha$-acyclic hypergraph $\hyp$, we can construct an equivalent graph in $\bigO(|\lin|) = \bigO(m + n)$, where $m$ and $n$ are the numbers of edges and vertices in $\lin(\hyp)$, thus enumerating the join trees in $\bigO(|\lin| + k)$. \item for any $\gamma$-acyclic hypergraph $\hyp$, we can construct an equivalent graph from the union join graph $\U(\hyp)$ which can be built in $\bigO(|\hyp| + |\U(\hyp)|)$, lowering the overall time complexity of enumeration to $\bigO(|\hyp| + k)$. \end{itemize}
+In particular: \begin{itemize} \item Given the line graph $\lin$ of an $\alpha$-acyclic hypergraph, we can construct an equivalent graph of $\lin$ in $\bigO(|\lin|)$, thus enumerating the join trees in $\bigO(|\lin| + k)$ time (\cref{thm:alpha_JTE_enum}). \item Given any $\gamma$-acyclic hypergraph $\hyp$, we can construct an equivalent graph of $\lin(\hyp)$ in $\bigO(|\hyp|)$, lowering the overall time complexity of enumeration to $\bigO(|\hyp| + k)$ (\cref{thm:gamma_JTE_enum}). \end{itemize} Note that $|\lin(\hyp)|$ can be quadratic in $|\hyp|$ while $|\hyp| \in \bigO(|\lin(\hyp)|)$, so the second item above yields a better bound.

-In the rest of this section, we formally introduce the notion of the equivalent graph $\EG$.
-Thereafter, we outline the main algorithm for enumerating join trees, prove its correctness and analyze its complexity.
-Finally, we consider the case of $\gamma$-acyclic queries.
+In the rest of this section, we first define what is an equivalent graph.
+Then, we present the algorithm for enumerating join trees of $\alpha$-acyclic hypergraphs.
+Finally, we adapt the algorithm to enumerate join trees of $\gamma$-acyclic hypergraphs more efficiently.